DetachHead/basedpyright/README.md

 # pyright: ignore[reportUnreachable]
 ```

-this way, if the error changes or a new error appears on the same line in the future, you'll get a new error because the comment doesn't account for the other error. unfortunately there are many rules in pyright that do not have error codes, so you can't always do this.
+this way, if the error changes or a new error appears on the same line in the future, you'll get a new error because the comment doesn't account for the other error.

-basedpyright resolves this by reporting those errors under the `reportGeneralTypeIssues` diagnostic rule. this isn't a perfect solution, but there were over 100 errors that didn't have diagnostic rules. i intend to split them into their own rules in the future, but this will do for now.

 note that `type: ignore` comments (`enableTypeIgnoreComments`) are unsafe and are disabled by default (see [#330](https://github.com/DetachHead/basedpyright/issues/330) and [#55](https://github.com/DetachHead/basedpyright/issues/55)). we recommend using `pyright: ignore` comments instead.